Murder of Ghazala Javed: Career

 Ghazala was born on 1 January 1988 in Swat Valley of Khyber Pakhtunkhwa province of Pakistan.
 In late 2007, the Pakistani Taliban were strengthening their grip in Swat so the young Ghazala and her family fled to the city of Peshawar.
-They settled in Peshawar and Ghazala began her singing career, subsequently recorded the songs "Baran dy baran dy" and "Lag rasha kana".
-Later in her career, she sang more melodious songs and became known amongst the Pashtun people of Pakistan, Afghanistan and those living abroad.
+They settled in Peshawar, where Ghazala began her singing career.
+She subsequently recorded the songs 'Baran dy Baran dy' and 'Lag Rasha Kana'.
+Later in her career, she sang more melodious songs, gaining recognition among Pashtun communities in Pakistan, Afghanistan, and the diaspora.

-She began appearing in stage-shows in Dubai and Kabul where she earned $12,000 to $15,000 per night for singing at wedding parties.
+She began performing in stage shows in Dubai and Kabul, earning between $12,000 and $15,000 for each wedding performance.
 According to Radio Kabul director Abdul Ghani Mudaqiq, "She was paid more than any other Pashtun artist—male or female—in Kabul...
 She was our most requested and popular Pashto singer."
-Her songs "Za lewaney da mena", "Za da cha khqula ta fikar wari yem", "kho leg rasha rasha kana"and "Mena ba kawo Janana mena ba kawo" had a positive critical reception.
+Her songs 'Za lewaney da mena', 'Za da cha khqula ta fikar wari yem', 'Kho leg rasha rasha kana' and 'Mena ba kawo Janana mena ba kawo' received positive reviews.
 She was nominated for a Filmfare Award in 2010 and received a Khyber Award in 2011.

 Personal life

-On 7 February 2010, Ghazala married Jehangir Khan, a property dealer in Peshawar.
-She later learned that her husband already had a wife.
-This led, in November 2010, to her separating from her husband and moving to her parents' home.
-On 12 October 2011, Ghazala filed a petition in a civil court in Swat for divorce from Jehangir.
-The court decided in her favor on 4 December 2011.
+Ghazala married Jehangir Khan, a property dealer from Peshawar, on 7 February 2010.
+She later discovered that he was already married.
+She separated from him and moved back in with her parents in November 2010.
+On 12 October 2011, she filed for divorce at a civil court in Swat.
+The court ruled in her favour on 4 December 2011.